 DNA Repair in cells under genotoxic stress - Dr. Carl Schildkraut

 Replication of telomeres in human embryonic stem cells - Dr. Carl Schildkraut

 Cell fate decisions of normal- and leukemia-stem cells - Dr. Keisuke Ito

-Molecular evolutionary basis of HPV carcinogenesis - Dr. Robert Burk
+Study of Human Papillomavirus molecular Pathogenesis - Dr. Robert Burk